-The ESOL department aims to assist with the process of integration by encouraging it as a two way process throughout the school.
-This is done by the supporting of ESOL students in the communication of their personal cultural needs to the rest of the school, as well as helping them to assimilate into the community through a better understanding of the British culture and tradition.
+The International English department aims to assist with the process of integration by encouraging it as a two way process throughout the school.
+This is done by supporting of students in the communication of their personal cultural needs to the rest of the school, as well as helping them to assimilate into the community through a better understanding of the British culture and tradition.
 There is an expectation that overseas students participate fully in the life of the school; not just embracing the academic education on offer, but also supporting inter-house competitions, social events, boarding trips and extra-curricular clubs.
-To this end the ESOL department runs some annual events including:
+To this end the International English department runs some annual events including:

-- The ESOL Dinner: This is held early in the Autumn Term and brings together all the ESOL students for a social gathering so that they are aware of the other members of the ESOL community, including, for instance, girls of the same nationality in other year groups.
+The International Dinner: This is held early in the Autumn Term and brings together all the International English students for a social gathering so that they are aware of the other members of the International English community, including, for instance, girls of the same nationality in other year groups.
 Good integration is more likely to evolve from a position of security and so the aim is to establish a supportive base for the girls.
-It is also an opportunity to brief them on expectations about integration and language use. - International Activities Fair: The ESOL girls take over an afternoon of Saturday activities to do a series of stalls, workshops, events, relating to their country, language and culture.
-For example, a Spanish student might teach some Flamenco dance steps. - Year 12 lunch and Chinese New Year Dinner: Year 12 girls cook traditional food from their countries for their English guests, while Year 13 girls organise a meal and entertainment to celebrate Chinese New Year. - English Theatre Trips: ESOL girls join the English girls on theatre trips, for example, to watch a performance of a Shakespeare play at The Globe.
+It is also an opportunity to brief them on expectations about integration and language use.

+- International Activities Fair: The International English girls take over an afternoon of Saturday activities to do a series of stalls, workshops, events, relating to their country, language and culture.
+For example, a Spanish student might teach some Flamenco dance steps. - Year 12 lunch and Chinese New Year Dinner: Year 12 girls cook traditional food from their countries for their English guests, while Year 13 girls organise a meal and entertainment to celebrate Chinese New Year. - English Theatre Trips: International English girls join the English girls on theatre trips, for example, to watch a performance of a Shakespeare play at The Globe.
 These offer an invaluable opportunity to experience British culture and to mingle with mainstream English pupils.